Queensland Museum and QPAC

 Performed by the Queensland Symphony Orchestra

-In a Queensland first, the 2017 World Science Festival Brisbane will screen Stanley Kubrick’s seminal masterpiece 2001: A Space Odyssey with the ground-breaking score performed live by Queensland Symphony Orchestra with the Australian Voices choir.
+In a Queensland first, the 2017 World Science Festival Brisbane will screen Stanley Kubrick’s seminal cinematic masterpiece 2001: A Space Odyssey with the ground-breaking score performed live by Queensland Symphony Orchestra with The Australian Voices choir.

 A beautiful blend of science and art, known for its technological realism and creative audacity, 2001: A Space Odyssey is a futuristic exploration of existentialism, human evolution, technology, artificial intelligence and extraterrestrial life.